 What’s more important: a story setting or the characters?

-Without the characters there would be no story, but story settings play an important part in my books.
-So, for me, they are both as important as each other.
+Without the characters there would be no story, but story settings play an extremely and fundamentally important part of my books.
+For me, they are both as important as each other.

 Have you got any stories you want to get published?